Jones-M12/Notes-Application/README.md

 I WANT to be able to edit preexisting notes.

-SO THAT I can organize and keep track of uncomepleted task.
+SO THAT I can organize and keep track of uncompleted task.

 ## The following image demonstrates the application functionality: